-Amount Heading Description £5,000 Educational workshops Holding 20 educational workshops throughout England £1,500 Development Working with 2 key specialist to enhance our education programme £1,500 Mask making Creating and making 5 x specially made masks £1,000 Admin costs To manage and oversee the project £750 Travel costs For national travel to workshops
+Amount Heading Description £5,000 Educational workshops Holding 20 educational workshops throughout inner and outer London £1,500 Development Working with 2 key specialist to enhance our education programme £1,550 Mask making Creating and making 5 x specially made masks £1,250 Admin costs To manage and oversee the project £450 Travel costs For travel to workshops

 As a company with 23 years experience of producing high quality performances and adaptations of Ancient Greek Drama aod are well placed to carry out this project.
 Our educational programme is already well established and the testimonials and feedback we have received over the years have secured our place as vanguards for the promotion of Classics.
 We are constantly looking for ways to improve and enhance what we offer and this project will allow us to further our goal in this key area.

 Read more about the Charity running this project.